Hiking Mount Timpanogos Safely

 - CPR in Space, Wilderness Medicine in Space, and Emergency Medicine in Space

-- Shoulder Dislocation Reduction Techniques (but not the Snowbird Technique or a self-reduction technique), and Another, and More Thorough, List of Shoulder Dislocation Reduction Techniques (not a common injury on Timp, but of interest to the webmaster)
+- Shoulder Dislocation Reduction Techniques (but not the Snowbird Technique or a self-reduction technique), and Another, and More Thorough, List of Shoulder Dislocation Reduction Techniques, and another list with links to a very good Vimeo video (not a common injury on Timp, but of interest to the webmaster)

 - Everything You Need in a First Aid Kit (if you already know what you’ve needed in the past and how to use it, you probably already know what you need in the future, and you can improvise anything else by using your brain instead of carrying a big first aid kit made by someone else and full of things you’ve never seen before, although if you really need to buy a kit there are sources here and there, but practice on yourself before using this stuff on someone else)